Stadium: Bradford High School field

 Player coach: Dave Reid

-Key players: Goalkeepers Pasquel Amaro and Dave Ross; Nick Greco, Mark Twynam
+Roster included goalkeepers Pasquel Amaro and Dave Ross; Nick Greco, Mark Twynam and Jim Greco

 Recruited its players from Newmarket, Bradford and Toronto.
 Average age of the squad was said to be 20.